Spirulina: benefits, dosage, contraindications

 Immunosuppressant: moderate interaction

 Spirulina has immunostimulant effects.
-Theoretically, spirulina supplementation in combination with immunosuppressive treatment reduces the effectiveness of the treatment.
+Theoretically, supplementation with spirulina in combination with an immunosuppressive treatment reduces the effectiveness of the treatment.

 Spirulina has anticoagulant effects.
-Theoretically, spirulina supplementation in combination with anticoagulant treatment increases the risk of bleeding.
+Theoretically, supplementation with spirulina in combination with an anticoagulant treatment increases the risk of bleeding.

 Precautions